 - COVID health impacts on survivors

-- One-page reports on each state with charts on infections, hospitalizations, mortality, testing levels, positive test rates, hospital bed/ICU utilization rates and doctor visit indicators
+- One-page reports on each state with charts on infections, hospitalizations, mortality, testing levels, positive test rates, hospital ICU capacity rates and doctor visit indicators, and vaccinations

-This compilation incorporates research and feedback from the Johns Hopkins University Center for Health Security, Harvard Medical School, the University of Toronto Dalla Lana School of Public Health, Washington University Biomedical Sciences Department, the Imperial College of London Department of Infectious Disease Epidemiology and the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.
+This compilation incorporates research and feedback from the Johns Hopkins University Center for Health Security, Harvard Medical School, the University of Toronto Dalla Lana School of Public Health, Washington University Biomedical Sciences Department, the La Jolla Institute for Immunology, the Imperial College of London Department of Infectious Disease Epidemiology and the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.